Jerusalem & Athens Winter Seminar in Orvieto, Italy

 What has Jerusalem to do with Athens?

-The Studio for Art, Faith & History has partnered with the Classical Academic Press to host two two-week study programs in Orvieto, the first for students from classical-Christian academies around the United States, and the second for teachers and administrators from such schools.
+The Studio for Art, Faith & History again partners with the Classical Academic Press to host two summer study programs in Orvieto, the first for students from classical-Christian academies around the United States, and the second for teachers and administrators from such schools.

 For complete information, plus attractive photographs and videos, see the program website.